jvandenaardweg/homewizard-energy-api/README.md

 # HomeWizard Energy API

 Full type-safe implementation of the HomeWizard Energy API in Node.
+Use the Local API of your HomeWizard devices with ease.

 ## Features
 - Complete type-safety on all API methods, responses and errors